nick-keller/graphql-proxy/README.md

 }
 ```

-Remember that when we instantiate an Article we pass it the `laoders` object.
+Remember that when we instantiate an Article we pass it the `loaders` object.
 So our article proxy has access to the `articleCommentIdsLoader` through its context,
 we just need to write the getter for `article.comments`.
 Getters are defined when creating the proxy class: